roguepikachu/kyklos/docs/BRIEF.md

 ## Glossary

-**Active Window**: Time period when workload should be scaled to activeReplicas
+**Active Window**: Time period when a window matches and workload scales to windows[].replicas

-**Inactive Window**: Time period outside active window when workload scales to inactiveReplicas
+**Inactive Window**: Time period when no windows match and workload scales to defaultReplicas

 **Grace Period**: Delay before scale-down occurs, allowing workload to complete tasks